sagemath/trac_to_gh/Issue 367.md

 # Issue 367: Text output from the notebook should indent after ... more.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/367

 Original creator: was